...as in, little to none.

-- Another realistic giant baby, but with a full body, appeared as gag in an early episode coming from a normally sized and typically cartoonish designed mom, no explanation was given.
+- Another realistic giant baby, but with a full body, appeared as a gag in an early episode coming from a normal-sized and typically cartoonish designed mom, no explanation was given.

 - And then there's Klimpaloon, the Magical Old-Timey Bathing Suit Who Lives in the Himalayas.

 - In a compilation of odd moments, there's one clip of Linda and Lawrence with evil expressions going "Keekeekeekeekee!".
 All of the other moments had at least some content in their respective episode, the last one was made specifically for this.

 - Pinky and the Brain: Any of Pinky's answers to the question, 'Are You Pondering What I'm Pondering?'